A family favorite: Fresh, healthy lasagna loaded with colorful roasted vegetables and three different cheeses.

 This roasted vegetable lasagna was a recipe I made on repeat for one of my vegetarian clients, and now I can say that I know why she liked it so much — it’s beautifully loaded with colorful vegetables, satisfying and comforting all at once.

-- I like to make a fresh sauce from cherry tomatoes to keep the bright vegetable flavors in sync, but feel free to use your favorite sauce instead.
+- You can make the fresh cherry tomatoes sauce as directed in the recipe, but feel free to use your favorite sauce instead.
 You’ll need one quart of sauce.

-- Change the variety of vegetables in the filling according to what you like and have on hand, just be sure you have about four cups vegetables, roasted/cooked until tender and bite-sized.
+- Mix up the variety of vegetables in the filling according to what you like and have on hand, just be sure you have about four cups total bite-size vegetables that are roasted or cooked until tender.

 Yield 6 - 8 servings